-How freeing is it, kicking back with your shoes off at the end of the day.
+I know there are some people who feel they need to continually wear shoes, but how freeing is it, when you kick back with your shoes off at the end of the day?
 How would it be going barefoot all the time?
-Here are reasons you should really go barefoot as much as you can.
+Here are some reasons you should go barefoot as much as you can.

 Is walking barefoot good for you?
 It is, in that it massages and strengthens your feet, joints, and muscles.